 Every item on this page was chosen by The Fed & Fit team.
 The site may earn a commission on some products (read more here).

-These brownie batter energy balls are the perfect healthy snack that feel like a treat!
-Dates, almonds, cocoa powder, and chocolate chips combine to create a portable treat that tastes like dessert.
+These chocolate energy date balls are the perfect healthy snack that taste like a treat!
+Dates, almonds, cocoa powder, and chocolate chips combine to create a portable treat that are reminiscent of a fudgy brownie dessert.

 Are energy balls healthy?